Corin Tucker: Heartless Martin

 Heartless Martin was Tucker's "one-off collaboration" with Becca Albee of Excuse 17.
 Heartless Martin released a five-song EP, Tonigh.

 Sleater-Kinney

 After Heavens to Betsy split in 1994, Tucker formed Sleater-Kinney with Excuse 17 member Carrie Brownstein and friend Lora McFarlane.
 Tucker wrote most of the lyrics, sang lead vocals, and played second guitar to Brownstein's lead, with the duo collaborating on music.
 Janet Weiss eventually replaced McFarlane on drums.
 In 1999, Esquire said Sleater-Kinney was "the best band in the world."
 They released seven albums over eleven years before going on hiatus in 2006.
 On August 12, 2006, the band played what was supposed to be their final show at Crystal Ballroom in Portland.
-However, the band reunited and recorded No Cities to Love in 2015, followed by The Center Won't Hold in 2019, and Path of Wellness in 2021.
+However, the band reunited and recorded No Cities to Love in 2015, followed by The Center Won't Hold in 2019, Path of Wellness in 2021 and Little Rope in 2024.